ceph/ceph-csi/docs/capabilities.md

 # Capabilities of a user required for ceph-csi in a Ceph cluster

-Ceph uses the term capabilities to describe authorizing an authenticated user to exercise the functionality of the monitors, OSDs and metadata servers.
+Ceph uses the term _capabilities_ to describe authorizations for an authenticated user to exercise the functionality of the monitors, OSDs and metadata servers.
 Capabilities can also restrict access to data within a pool or pool namespace.
 A Ceph administrative user sets a user's capabilities when creating or